Diabetic Eye Disease: Causes and Symptoms

 - A tonometry test to measure fluid pressure inside the eye.

-- A newer technique called optical coherence tomography (OCT) may be used to gain a clearer picture of the retina and its supporting layers.
+- Optical coherence tomography (OCT) testing may be used to gain a clearer picture of the retina and its supporting layers.
+OCT is a type of medical imaging technology that produces high-resolution cross-sectional and three-dimensional images of the eye.

 Although individuals with diabetes are more likely to develop cataracts at a younger age and are twice as likely to develop glaucoma as are non-diabetics, the primary vision problem caused by diabetes is diabetic retinopathy, the leading cause of new cases of blindness and low vision in adults aged 20-65: